 وَاخْفِضْ لَهُمَا جَنَاحَ الذُّلِّ مِنَ الرَّحْمَةِ وَقُل رَّبِّ ارْحَمْهُمَا كَمَا رَبَّيَانِي صَغِيرًا ﴿24﴾

 Lower the wing of humility to them, mercifully, and say, ‘My Lord!
 Have mercy on them, just as they reared me when I was [a] small [child]!’
 6

 God has told us in the Quran that we should not make the slightest disrespectful remark toward our parents.
 We should not even say uff (افّ) to our parents.
 Uff has been translated as fie by some English translators of the Quran.
-It is an interjection rather than a word which shows the repugnance of the individual toward his or her parents.
+It is an interjection rather than a word showing the individual’s repugnance toward their parents.
 Therefore, we must be careful that we do not even make such disrespectful interjections when talking to our parents.

 One day, Prophet Moses asked God, “I want to know who my companion in paradise is.”
-Therefore, God told him to go to the butchery of a butcher.
-He went there and saw young man selling meat.
+Therefore, God told him to go to the butchery.
+He went there and saw a young man selling meat.
 As night approached, he got some meat and walked home.
 Moses followed him to the door of his house.
 Then he said to the youth, do you not want a guest?
-The youth accepted Moses and he went in.
+The youth accepted Moses, and he went in.

-Then he saw that the youth prepared some food, then carried an old woman and washed her and gave her the food he had prepared.
-The old woman said something which Moses did not hear properly.
+Then he saw that the youth prepared some food, carried an old woman, washed her, and gave her the food he had prepared.
+The old woman said something that Moses did not hear properly.
 So he asked the youth.
 The youth said, “This is my mother.
 I take care of her all the time.
 She said may God make you the companion of Moses in paradise.”
 Then Moses said, “Congratulations!
-Your mother’s prayer has been answered and you are my companion in paradise.”
+Your mother’s prayer has been answered, and you are my companion in paradise.”